plainC/wondermacros/docs/objects.md

 | long double | JSON(json_long_double) | 80 bit float    |

 If none of the types in the previous table does not apply, JSON conversion must be implemented.
+This is the case for array types, for example.
+There exists sample code for int[2] array in `<wondermacros/objects/json/int_array_2.c>`.
 To implement JSON conversion for a type two functions must be provided.
 They are:

 * `int json_<type name>_to_string(void* value, char* buffer, size_t size)`
 * `int json_<type name>_from_string(const char* buffer, const char** endptr, void* value)`

-`to_string` returns the number of characters writtent to buffer, or -1 on error.
+`to_string` returns the number of characters written to buffer, or -1 on error.
 The `value` argument points to the storage location of the property.

 `from_string` returns 0 if the conversion is successful, 1 otherwise.
 The `value` argument points to the storage location of the property. `endptr` should point to the first character that was not used.

-### Array properties and bit fields

-It is possible to declare a fixed size array property using additional declaration with `Array(...)` macro.
-For example, `VAR(public,int,items,Array(2))` declares one-dimensional array of two integers.
-Multi-dimensional arrays are defined by adding dimensions to `Array` macro.

-Sometimes we might want to save space, and declare properties with bit field length.
-For example, `VAR(public,unsigned,tiny,Bits(3))` declares a property taking just three bits.
-This, however, saves space only when multiple properties are delared sequentially and they fit into a word boundary.
-Note that to use bit fields you must define `#define USE_BIT_FIELDS` in the class file, and JSON serialization cannot be used for that class.

 ### Restrictions